Southampton Airport Special Assistance and Facilities

 Facilities for those travelling with a disability include:

-- Clearly signed blue badge parking is available in the Short Stay car park located close to terminal access route
+Clearly signed blue badge parking is available in the Short Stay car park located close to the terminal access route

 For further help or advice concerning your travel arrangements please contact the airport information desk on 0344 481 7777.